agherzan/meta-raspberrypi/docs/extra-build-config.md

 operations - 60fps h264 decode, high quality deinterlace - which aren't
 performed on the ARM may be affected, and we wouldn't want to do that to users who don't want to use the serial port.
-Users who want serial console support on RaspberryPi3 will have to explicitely set in local.conf:
+Users who want serial console support on RaspberryPi3 will have to explicitly set in local.conf:

     ENABLE_UART = "1"

 Ref.:
 * <https://github.com/raspberrypi/firmware/issues/553>
 * <https://github.com/RPi-Distro/repo/issues/22>

+## Enable USB Peripheral (Gadget) support

+The standard USB driver only supports host mode operations.
+Users who want to use gadget modules like g_ether should set the following in local.conf:

+    ENABLE_DWC2_PERIPHERAL = "1"

 ## Manual additions to config.txt